Call for Participation: "Workshop on "Developing Partnership and Advancing Driving Research" [in-vehicle user interfaces and applications]

 - Collective transportation information planning and simulation

-- Developing a driving education program for youth or older drivers
+- Developing a driving education program for youth or older

 - Building virtual worlds in the simulator

-- Developing in-vehicle companions (speech-based systems, agents, or robots)
+- Developing in-vehicle companions (speech-based systems, agents,

 - In-vehicle interaction based on BCI (brain-computer interfaces)